 Apart from the GS and CU shops, which there are only 3 on the whole island and only in Jeodong and Dodong, we have not been able to find sunscreen.
 The weather is cooler but the sun can get vicious!

 There are so many little gems with the restaurants here it is really worth your while to explore what is on offer.
+If you need help deciding what to eat or what kinds of food you’d like to order, check out our guide to the best and worst of Korean cuisine.

 There are public toilets pretty much everywhere you go and they are mostly in really good condition, so don’t worry about this.
+Like most places in Korea, Ulleungdo has great public facilities that are well kept and clean.